ConferenceCarbonTracker/CarbonFootprintEGU/README.md

 ## 4.4 Indirect journeys

 We assume all journeys to be direct, that means, we calculate the distance as the great circle distance.
 This is more accurate for long-haul than for short-haul, and has some considerable errors for railways (less than a factor of 2 though).
-More in Methods [4.6](https://github.com/milankl/CarbonFootprintEGU#46-sensitivity-to-assumptions).
+More in section [4.6](https://github.com/milankl/CarbonFootprintEGU#46-sensitivity-to-assumptions).

 ## 4.5 Carbon emissions